Charles P. Gruppé: About

-All the Gruppé children were active in the arts; Paulo Mesdag (1891–1979) was a cellist, Karl Heinrich (1893–1982) as a sculptor, Virginia Helena Gruppé in watercolors, and Emile Albert Gruppé.
+All the Gruppé children were active in the arts; Paulo Mesdag (1891–1979) was a cellist, Karl Heinrich (1893–1982) was a sculptor, Virginia Helena Gruppé worked in watercolors, and Emile Albert Gruppé was a painter.

 His work was part of the painting event in the art competition at the 1932 Summer Olympics.

 He was a member of the Rochester Art Club, Pulchri Studio, the American Watercolor Society, New York Color Club, the National Arts Club, the Art Club of Philadelphia, and the Salmagundi Club.
 He died on 30 September 1940, in his summer home in Rockport, Massachusetts.

 His work is included in many public museum collections including the Smithsonian American Art Museum, Detroit Institute of Arts (DIA), amongst others.